Mitsubishi Mirage: Philippines

 According to Masaaki Yamada, senior adviser for Mitsubishi Motors Philippines, the company used the Mirage G4 name in the Philippine market, as they claimed the "Attrage" nameplate has a negative connotation in the Filipino language.
 "Attrage" sounds too much like atrás, Filipino or Spanish for "going backwards".
 The Mirage G4 was released in the Philippine dealerships in October 2013.

 In the Philippines, the Mirage G4 received its facelift on 28 August 2021.
 It is offered in the same trim models as the pre-facelift model: GLX (manual & CVT) and GLS (CVT only).

 In January 2022, a limited-edition GLS Sport was introduced.
 Based on the GLS trim, the GLS Sport featured sideskirts, grille garnish, and rear lip spoiler.
 Only 300 units were produced.

 The limited-edition Black Series was introduced in November 2022.
-Based on the GLS trim, the Black Series features front grille red accent, black-painted side mirrors, and high-gloss black 15-inch alloy wheels.
-It was also packed with enhancements such as the new floor LED illumination and center console LED illumination, both in blue, it also comes with a center arm rest console and a trunk luggage tray as standard.
 Only 150 units were produced.

 On 31 May 2025, the Mirage G4 received LED projector headlamps and taillights as standard for the CVT variants, while all grades received 15-inch two-tone alloy wheels as standard.
 Safety features such as Active Stability Control (ASC), Hill-start assist (HSA) and Anti-lock braking system (ABS) with Electronic Brakeforce Distribution (EBD) became standard on all grades.